Partial resolution of complex cones over Fano ${\cal{B}}$: Conclusions

 Our main motivation was to determine the $2$-node daughter quivers by the method of higgsing the $3$-node parent quivers.
 Particularly, we wanted to higgsise matter fields of the $3$-node quivers corresponding to Fano $\Ba,\Bb,\Bc,\Bd$ 3-folds and obtain the daughter quivers.
 This procedure will determine the CS levels of the daughter quiver theories.
 Unfortunately, the algebraic method of higgsing does not give any non-trivial charge matrix $Q$.

-We can perform forward algorithm for any quiver diagram with a different set of CS levels and obtain in general a new toric data.
-However if we scale the CS levels of the quiver by a non-zero integer $n$ ($\vec k \rightarrow n \vec k$), we end up getting the same toric data upto $GL(4,\BZ)$ transformation.
-We have illustrated the scaling freedom of the CS levels for the $3$-node quiver corresponding to Fano $\Bd$ toric data.
-This scaling freedom of the parent quiver dictates the CS levels of the daughter quivers.

 For the quiver corresponding to Fano $\Bd$, which has dimer tiling presentation, higgsing could be studied by tiling approach as well as by algebraic method.
 By the algebraic method of higgsing, we get the reduced charge matrix $Q_r=0$ which suggests that the two-node daughter theories can be ${\BC}^4$ and orbifolds of ${\BC}^4$.
-We further verified this result by the method of partial resolution of the toric data corresponding to Fano $\Bd$.
+From the method of partial resolution of the toric data corresponding to Fano $\Bd$, we obtained only $\BC^4$.
+We have shown that the scaling of CS levels $(1,-2,1) \rightarrow (n,-2n,n)$ results in ${\BZ}_n$ orbifolding of Fano $\Bd$ theory.
+Hence , partial resolution of the orbifolded Fano $\Bd$ will give $\BC^4 /\BZ_n$ toric data with trivial $Q_F$.

 The $3$-node quivers for other Fano $\Bi$ which were determined from the inverse algorithm do not admit dimer tiling presentation.
 So, we cannot study higgsing of these theories from tiling approach.
 The algebraic higgsing of any matter field removes the information of the internal point in the toric data and always gives trivial reduced charge matrix $Q_r=0$.
-Unlike ${\BC}^4$ and its $Z_n$ orbifolds, the toric data of Fano ${\BP}^3$ has an internal point.
+Unlike ${\BC}^4$ and its orbifolds, the toric data of Fano ${\BP}^3$ has an internal point.
 So, we studied the method of partial resolution for toric Fano $\Ba,\Bb,\Bc$ 3-folds.

-We found that the Fano ${\BP}^3$ can be embedded inside Fano $\Bc$.
-From the parent quiver CS levels including the scaling freedom of CS levels, we can infer the CS levels of the daughter quiver corresponding to Fano ${\BP}^3$ to be $(6n,-6n)$.
-From the partial resolution of toric Fano $\Bb$, we again obtained toric Fano ${\BP}^3$ suggesting the CS levels of the $2$-node quiver must be $(2n,-2n)$.

-Taking into account the two possible CS levels of the two-node quiver, corresponding to Fano $\BP^3$, obtained from parent quivers corresponding to Fano $\Bc$ and $\Bb$, we conclude $n(2,-2)$ as the scaled CS levels.
+We found that the Fano ${\BP}^3$ can be embedded inside Fano $\Bc$ and $\Bb$ theories.

 Algebraic higgsing and unhiggsing of quiver theories corresponding to some Fano $3$-folds have been studied recently\cite{tapp}.
 Higgsing certain matter fields in the $4$-node quivers corresponding to toric Fano ${\cal C}_4$ gives the $3$-node quiver corresponding to Fano $\Bd$.
 Also higgsing of the quiver corresponding to Fano ${\cal D}_2$ gives daughter quiver corresponding to Fano $\Bd$.
 These results can also be reproduced using the method of partial resolution.